 With the hot summer weather approaching, the risk of wildfires are on the rise.
-Many do not think their homes are at risk from wildfires, until it’s too late.
-Although wildfires are much out of a normal homeowner’s control, there are still some steps that can be taken to really assess how much wildfire risk your home is vulnerable to.
+Many of us don’t think our homes are at risk from wildfires until it’s too late.
+Although wildfires are completely out of our control, there are still some steps that we can take to assess how much wildfire risk our home is vulnerable to.
 Here are some tips that you can use to assess the amount of wildfire risk your home has.

 Wildfire Risk Assessment for Your Home

 You can assess how much wildfire risk your home is exposed to by looking at a few things related to the actual home structure, like the house’s roofing and siding.

 Class A UL/ASTM fire rated materials like metal, clay tile or asphalt shingles are better than unrated roof assemblies like wood shakes and wood shingle roofs.

 Non-combustible gutters made from metal or aluminum are better than those made from combustible materials like plastic, vinyl or wood.

 If your gutters have a lot of plant needles, leaves or other combustible materials present, that increases the risk from wildfires.

 What Type Of Exterior Siding Do You Have?